mvysny/vaadin14-boot-example-maven/README.md

 ## Developing

-To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
+Clone this github repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.

 1. Import the project into your IDE
-2. Run `mvn -C clean package` in the project
+2. Run `mvn -C clean package` in the project, to configure Vaadin for npm mode.
-3. Run the `ManualJetty` class as an application (run the `main()` method).
+3. Run/Debug the `ManualJetty` class as an application (run the `main()` method).
    The app will use npm to download all javascript libraries (will take a long time) and will start in development mode.

 See [ManualJetty.java](src/main/java/com/vaadin/starter/skeleton/ManualJetty.java)
 for details on how to configure Jetty properly.